Chi Ma Wan Peninsula (West) | Mong Tung Wan, Sea Ranch, Lo Yan Shan, Miu Tsai Tun

 Difficulty - 3/5 Intermediate

-From the temple, we took the trail that leads towards Mong Tung Wan.
+We took the trail from the temple toward Mong Tung Wan.
 The trail is along flat cemented pathways with occasional uphills and downhills, but nothing too challenging.

-It’s around 2km hike from the starting point to reach Mong Tung Wan.
-The beach area is very quiet and there are few houses being constructed.
+It’s around a 2km hike from the starting point to reach Mong Tung Wan.
+The beach area is very quiet and few houses are being constructed.
 We also noticed a small restaurant along the houses that provides drinks and snacks.

-We continued to follow the trail which eventually merges onto the Chi Ma Wan Country Trail.
-There are plenty of scenic views of the open sea and mountain during our journey.
+We continued to follow the trail which eventually merges with the Chi Ma Wan Country Trail.
+There are plenty of scenic views of the open sea and mountains during our journey.

-The trails are easy going, and properly marked, there are a few ascending sections along stone step stairs together with some descends.
+The trails are easygoing and properly marked, and there are a few ascending sections along stone step stairs together with some descends.

-We headed down Yi Long Wan to further explore the Sea Ranch.
-Note that the Sea Ranch is a private property so avoid venturing in places marked with private property.
+We headed down to Yi Long Wan to further explore the Sea Ranch.
+Note that the Sea Ranch is private property so avoid venturing into places marked with private property.

-The houses are like 70s-style resort, it looks like only a few people living in it at the moment.
-There are houses that are abandoned as well.
+The houses are like 70s-style resorts, it looks like only a few people living in them at the moment.
+Some houses are abandoned as well.

 Be cautious when exploring the coastal rocky section, as it can be very slippery.
 There are spots to take amazing photos along the coastline while looking at a few unique rock formations, you can even spot some fishermen pulling up their nets nearby.